-Currently, the City's water supply system is comprised of three reservoirs: Lake Corpus Christi, Choke Canyon Reservoir and Lake Texana.
-However, the criteria to trigger drought response stages are based on the combined capacity of Lake Corpus Christi and Choke Canyon
+Currently, the City's water supply system is comprised of fourthree reservoirs: Lake Corpus Christi, Choke Canyon Reservoir, and Lake Texana and Colorado River.
+However, the criteria to trigger reservoir system drought response stages are based on the combined capacity of

-Reservoir.
+Lake Corpus Christi and Choke Canyon Reservoir.
 (See Section 8).
 Since Choke Canyon Reservoir filled in June 1987, the combined storage of Choke Canyon Reservoir and Lake Corpus Christi has exceeded 60% capacity only about 62% of the time.
 The water storage levels in Choke Canyon Reservoir and Lake Corpus Christi have generally been 2-4% higher since Lake Texana supplies were added in October 1998.